-This piece depicts a kneeling life-size figure, engaged in the muslim prayer position, Sujud.
+This piece (Prayer for Us / Prière pour nous) depicts a kneeling life-size figure, engaged in the Muslim prayer position, Sujud.
 The crouching figure represents a gesture of submission before god, for the believer.
-When displayed, the sculpture was oriented toward Mecca to specifically allude to the Muslim prayer.

-The work is carved out of stacks of newspaper.
-While the paper rests upon an internal armature of welded steel and certain sheets of paper are stapled to others with metal screws, none of these elements are visible to the observer.
-The latter sees only a pile of loose sheets of paper in the form of a figure.
-The sheets of paper were carved with a mixture of saws, knives, and scalpels using a particularly labor-intensive process.
+While the work is carved out of stacks of newspaper, viewers see a pile of loose sheets of paper in the form of a crouching figure.
+While the paper is mounted upon an internal armature of welded steel and affixed with additional fasteners, none of these elements are visible to the observer.
+The paper was carved with saws, knives, and scalpels using a particularly labor-intensive process.
 Carving is usually a sculptural process associated with a hard, durable medium (stone, wood).
 Here, it is used to unearth a figure out of a block of information, just as figurative sculptors used carving to liberate figures from a block of stone.

 It is unclear whether the figure is made by the news or whether he is making the news.
-The praying figure emerges out of newspapers stacked one upon another.
+The praying figure emerges out of stacked newspapers.
 The stack becomes significant by taking the form of a kneeling, praying, figure.
 Two contradictory forces are at play in the work; the will to define oneself by asserting one’s presence through ritual and reduction of the individual to stereotypical images in the mass media.